tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 - Implement Queue using 2 stack.
 - Max of all sub-arrays of size k.
 - Efficiently implement k Queues in a single array.
+- Implement deque with insertion, deletion on both sides with O(1).

 ## Tree